muratk5n/thirdwave/en/index.md

 ---

-This lecturer totally sounds like Ned Flanders - it feels like learning adv math from The Simpsons.
+This lecturer totally sounds like Ned Flanders - it's like learning adv math from The Simpsons.

 ---